killeen31/KilleenMe-ReadMe-Generator/README.md

     - [Questions](#questions)

     ## Decription
-    This is a program using node.js and javascript to generate a personal ReadMe for a project
+    This is a ReadMe generator to create a personalized ReadME for your project
     ![License](https://img.shields.io/badge/License--blue.svg)

     ## Installation
-    Go to my GitHub page Killeen31 to download my SSH key and run my ReadMe generator
+    Go to my GitHub page and run my code to create a personlized ReadMe file

     ## Usage
-    This app is used to create a personal ReadME file for a users application
+    Thi app is used by taking the users personal information by asking a series of questions to gain information and generating it into a peronalised ReadMe file

     ## Contributing
-    They can download the SSH key to make contributions and changes to the code and make it their own.
+    Others can contribute by cppying this SSH key and making changes or following my code to create their own ReadMe generator

     ## Test
     yes

     ## Credits
-    John Killeen
+    John Killen, I did work with a TA on some of this work though

     ## License